MTecknology/script-helpers/docs/development.rst

 Code Standards
 --------------

-In general, our coding standards follow language-defined specificaitons, PEP8 for example.
-Although the CI pipeline aims to catch any/all mistakes, it's not perfect and some lessons are better learned by just skimming a document.
+In general, coding standards follow language-defined specificaitons--PEP8 and POSIX for example.

-.. _hacking-code_standards:
+Requirements:

+- **ALL** new features **MUST** come with test units.
+- Keep commits small, well-documented, and signed.